Douban: Removal of the Renaissance

 In March 2009, Douban removed art paintings of the Renaissance on the grounds that they contained 'pornographic' elements.
 This led to a campaign called "Portraits: Dress up" in which internet users were asked to dress up images of famous renaissance nudes in a protest against Douban's self-censorship.
 The administrators then removed the discussion about the campaign.

 Keyword bans

-That year also saw the 20th anniversary of the 1989 Tiananmen Square protests, and Douban further extended its keyword list to ban any terms that are likely to relate to the incident.
+That year also saw the 20th anniversary of the 1989 Tiananmen Square protests and massacre, and Douban further extended its keyword list to ban any terms that are likely to relate to the incident.
 This angered some members, causing them to move to other similar websites that employ less strict self-censorship policies.

-LGBT groups
+LGBTQ groups

-In 2011, some Chinese lesbian, gay, bisexual, and transgender (LGBT) groups announced that they had planned to boycott Douban as their posts announcing an LGBT-themed film festival had been censored by the website.
-In mainland China, films and television programs with LGBT themes are subject to state censorship.
+In 2011, some Chinese lesbian, gay, bisexual, transgender, and queer (LGBTQ) groups announced that they had planned to boycott Douban as their posts announcing an LGBTQ-themed film festival had been censored by the website.
+In mainland China, films and television programs with LGBTQ themes are subject to state censorship.

+Academy Awards

+In 2021 amid controversy surrounding the 93rd Academy Awards over scrutiny of Nomadland director Chloé Zhao, Douban removed mentions of films' Academy Awards wins and nominations from its film pages.
+However, comments about the Academy Awards by Douban users remained on the site.